 Please make sure everyone is dressed appropriately for the weather.

 Please notify museum staff of any food or environmental allergies within your group.

-Children’s groups are required to maintain a student to adult ratio of 1:5 for pre-school, junior and senior kindergarten and 1:7 grades 1 through 6.
+Children’s groups are required to maintain a student to adult ratio of 1:5 for pre-school, junior and senior kindergarten, and grade 1, and 1:7 for grades 2 through 6.

 Supervisors are reminded to stay with the children at all times including lunchtime, self-guided visits, and washroom breaks.